andressrg/iOS7-bootstrap/README.md

 iOS7 Bootstrap v1.3
 ==============

-a Sleek, Amazing redition for bootstrap.
+a Sleek, Amazing rendition for bootstrap.

 Usage
 ==============